Skip to main content

 • The platform ensures all events happen in the correct sequence based on these timestamps, preventing any possibility of look-ahead bias in your backtests.

-2. Price Processing:
+2. Price processing:

 • The platform converts each bar's OHLC prices into a sequence of market updates.